 A custom user-agent will allow to:

-1) Crawl the mobile version of a website which redirects users based on their user-agent
+1) Crawl the mobile version of a website

 If your website redirects to its mobile version based on user-agent information, you can crawl your site using a mobile user’s user-agent (that of an iPhone for instance) to check that redirects are triggered as planned.
 You will also be able to check the proportion of page-to-page redirects versus bulk redirects – the former are for mobile page to perform well in search engines; the latter should be avoided: this will show in the Botify report, which provides the number of incoming redirects per crawled URL.